moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 Changes
 =======
+2013-07-30 - Transfer Github repository from github.com/abias/... to github.com/moodleuulm/...; Please update your Git paths if necessary
-2013-06-18 - Bugfix: Fix problem with new ability to prioritize courses in which I teach.
+2013-07-30 - Check compatibility for Moodle 2.5, no functionality change 2013-06-18 - Bugfix: Fix problem with new ability to prioritize courses in which I teach.
 Sorry for the inconvenience 2013-06-18 - Re-sorted block settings page
 2013-06-18 - Added ability to prioritize courses in which I teach in the course overview list